Pills Embossed With M365, M366 or M367

 - Allergic reactions (swelling of the tongue, lips, and face)

 - Feeling fearful, depressed, and or anxious

 - Muscle tremors

 When hydrocodone stimulates opioid receptors, it causes a “rush” of neurotransmitters such as dopamine and serotonin to flood the brain.
-These neurotransmitters activate the “feel good” areas of the brain that give us the euphoric, pleasant sensations indicative of an opioid drug like hydrocodone.
-If someone abuses or takes this drug for an extended period of time, the brain grows accustomed to having an excess of dopamine and serotonin activating its reward centers.
-When levels of these neurotransmitters decrease, the brain initiates “cravings” for more of the drug.
+These neurotransmitters activate the “feel good” areas of the brain that give us the euphoric, pleasant sensations indicative of an opioid drug.
+If someone abuses or takes this drug for an extended period, the brain grows accustomed to having an excess of dopamine and serotonin, activating its reward centers.
+When levels of these neurotransmitters decrease, the brain initiates severe cravings for more.

-It is easy to overdose on generic Vicodin because it interferes with perception of time.
+It is easy to overdose on them because it interferes with the perception of time.
 In most cases, overdoses happen when the user forgets how many they have taken in what amount of time.

-As tolerance builds to the drug, pain returns faster than it should, which makes the user think it is time to take another pill.
+As tolerance builds to the drug, the pain returns faster than it should, making the user think it is time to take another pill.
 Signs of a possible overdose include: